Generic Name: acarbose (ah KAR bose)

-Avoid taking a digestive enzyme such as pancreatin, amylase, or lipase at the same time you take acarbose.
-These enzymes can make it harder for your body to absorb acarbose.
+Avoid taking a digestive enzyme such as pancreatin, amylase, or lipase at the same time you take Precose.
+These enzymes can make it harder for your body to absorb this medicine.
 Products that contain digestive enzymes include Arco-Lase, Cotazym, Donnazyme, Pancrease, Creon, and Ku-Zyme.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin; or

 Common side effects may include: